 6. Provide Clear and Meaningful Links

-Users inevitably skim for links.
-Good links work as clear and specific calls to action, even out of context.
+Studies show that most users inevitably skim the page for links and headings, so your link titles should be punchy and clear; specific calls to action, even out of context.

 This is especially important for users utilizing assistive devices: